 Every non-custodial wallet starts with a recovery phrase—typically 12 or 24 random words generated when you create the wallet.
 This phrase is the master key.
 Everything else derives from it.

-The math is one-way: you can derive a public key from a private key, but you can't reverse it.
-This is what makes the system secure—and what makes losing your keys permanent.
+The math only works one direction.
+You can derive a public key from a private key, but you can't reverse it.
+This is what makes the system secure, and what makes losing your keys permanent.

-Some of these are early miners who didn't think Bitcoin would matter.
+Some are early miners who didn't think Bitcoin would matter.
 Some are people who threw away hard drives, forgot passwords, or died without sharing their recovery phrases.
+James Howells famously threw away a hard drive containing 8,000 BTC in 2013—worth over $740 million today—and has spent years trying to excavate a Welsh landfill to recover it.5

 This is the price of true ownership: there's no "forgot password" link.
 No customer support to call.
 The blockchain doesn't care about your excuses.